 Don’t get hung up on individual choices.
 You’re going to be faced with thousands (if not millions) of choices and decisions throughout your life and you’re not going to nail every single one of them.
-Focus on the big picture.

-Everything ultimately comes back to the big picture.
 In a vacuum, stopping at Starbucks every morning on your way to work doesn’t matter.
 What does matter, however, is the impact of those purchases on your overall financial health and long-term goals.
 It’s easy to say, “Never buy coffee at Starbucks.
 Just make coffee at home.”
 But the coffee isn’t really the issue.
 The issue is what you can’t do because you spend $4 five days a week on a to-go cup of coffee.

 So rather than feeling bad about past choices or about spending money on certain conveniences you love, just think about where these expenses fit in the big picture.
 Maybe you need to cut back somewhere else to make it work.
 The key here is not to feel guilty about what you’ve done.
 Instead, focus on what you’ll do going forward to balance out those choices.

-Your Happiness Doesn’t Have to Look Like Anybody Else’s Happiness
+Remember that Your Happiness Doesn’t Have to Look Like Anybody Else’s Happiness

 In the end, your day to day health and happiness come first.
 That doesn’t necessarily mean you live solely for the moment in front of you, but it does mean that your values and personal vision should guide you as you make important (and distinctly unimportant) daily decisions.